Wadume

+Early life

+Wadume dropped out of school at Junior Secondary School 3 and went into fish business where he established fish ponds.
+Later, he joined political thuggery.

 Arrest

 Wadume was arrested in August 2019 while drinking tea with friends in his house in Ibi Town, Taraba State.

+Escape

-While being conveyed to Abuja for further investigation, police vehicle conveying him came under attack at a check point manned by soldiers after passing the first military check point where they reportedly identified themselves as police officers from Abuja and that they were holding a kidnap kingpin (Wadume) reportedly known to the Commander of the military check points.
+While being conveyed to Abuja for further investigation, the police vehicle conveying him came under attack at a check point manned by soldiers after passing the first military check point where they reportedly identified themselves as police officers from Abuja and that they were holding a kidnap kingpin (Wadume) reportedly known to the Commander of the military check points.
 The soldiers at the second check point said they were alerted that the occupants of the vehicle were kidnappers who had just kidnapped Wadume in his house and being taken away to a hideout.
-On the order of Captain the soldiers chased after the police vehicle on a rescue mission firing shots at the vehicle.
+On the order of the Captain, the soldiers chased after the police vehicle on a rescue mission firing shots at the vehicle.
 By the time the police vehicle stopped, three police officers and two civilians had been killed and five others injured.

+Military involvement

 Wadume was freed from leg and handcuffs by the soldiers and asked to go home but Wadume went into hiding prompting a fresh manhunt for him.
 This raised a suspicion of conspiracy.
 Later the police issued a statement that the police team who arrested Wadume had informed the soldiers that they were on security operations around the area to effect the arrest of criminals but the military denied that it had been informed before the operation was carried.
 It was revealed in the course of investigation that the army captain had had 191 phone conversations with Wadume prior to the incident.

+Rearrest

-On 19 August 2019, Wadume was re-arrested by Police in a hideout at Latin Mai Allo Hotoro in Kano State.
+On 19 August 2019, Wadume was rearrested by Police in a hideout at Latin Mai Allo Hotoro in Kano State.